18F/atf-eregs/docs/local_setup.rst

 Local Setup
 ===========

+Note that for the quickest setup, you may want to consider our :doc:`docker_setup` instructions.

 This application requires Python 2.7. `Install it (if you haven't already)
 <http://docs.python-guide.org/en/latest/starting/installation/>`_, `set up a
 virtualenv for this project and activate it